nithasha256/Traffic_Police_management_system/README.md

 # Traffic_Police_management_system
 This project deals with the generation of challan.
 This software will help police to login and manage the various types of records pertaining to his/her violator.
+This project will help the police to work in a highly effective and efficient environment.
+By using this system we can also fin the police who are in means of corruption.
+This is a web based software and information is stored in database.